-(Hebrews 12:12) Therefore, strengthen the hands that are weak and the knees that are feeble,
+(Hebrews 12:12) Therefore, strengthen your feeble arms and weak knees.

 Suffering, whether from God's discipline or from fighting against evil or the consequences of sin, naturally weakens us, just as strenuous exercise can leave us feeling weakened temporarily.
 Therefore, we need to thank God for His discipline or for His considering us worthy to suffer in His name and for His sake; and then we need to do what will both physically and spiritually strengthen us while we trust in God to help us.